civican/legisinfo/44-1/bills/C-29/bill_text.md

 ### Section 16

-The Minister must, in collaboration with the Council, develop a protocol respecting the disclosure by the Government of Canada to the Council of information that is relevant to the Council's purpose.
+  ****(1)**** **Within six months after the day on which the Council is incorporated**, the Minister must, in collaboration with the Council, develop a protocol respecting the disclosure by the Government of Canada to the Council of information that is relevant to the Council's purpose.

+  **(2)** The protocol must allow, to the extent possible, the Council to receive all the information it judges relevant to fulfill its mission.

-## Annual Report
+## Annual Reports

+### Section 16.1

+The Minister must, within six months after the end of each financial year, submit to the Council an annual report setting out

+a comparison of the number of Indigenous and non-Indigenous children in care, the reasons for their apprehension and the total spending on preventive and care services by child-welfare agencies;

+a comparison of the funding for the education of Indigenous children on and off reserves;

+a comparison of the educational and income attainments of Indigenous and non-Indigenous persons;

+the progress made on closing the gaps between Indigenous and non-Indigenous communities in a number of health indicators, such as infant mortality, maternal health, suicide, mental health, addictions, life expectancy, birth rates, infant and child health issues, chronic diseases, illness and injury incidence, and the availability of appropriate health services;

+the progress made on eliminating the overrepresentation of Indigenous children in youth custody;

+the progress made on reducing the rate of criminal victimization of Indigenous persons, including data related to homicide, family violence and other crimes; and

+the progress made on reducing the overrepresentation of Indigenous persons in the justice and correctional systems.

 ### Section 17

-  **(1)** The Council must, within six months after the end of each financial year, submit to the Minister an annual report setting out
+  **(1)** The Council must, within **three** months after the end of each financial year, submit to the Minister an annual report setting out

     the state of reconciliation, including the progress being made towards reconciliation in all sectors of Canadian society and by all governments in Canada; and

-    the Council's recommendations respecting measures to promote, prioritize and coordinate efforts for reconciliation in all sectors of Canadian society and by all governments in Canada.
+    the Council's recommendations respecting measures to promote, prioritize and coordinate reconciliation in all sectors of Canadian society and by all governments in Canada.

   **(2)** The Minister must cause a copy of the report to be laid before each House of Parliament on any of the first 15 days on which that House is sitting after the day on which the report is received.

-  **(3)** Within 120 days after the day on which the report under subsection (2) is laid, the Minister must, on behalf of the Government of Canada, respond to the matters addressed by the report that are under the jurisdiction of Parliament by publishing an annual report on the state of Indigenous peoples that outlines the Government of Canada's plans for advancing reconciliation.
+  **(3)** Within **60** days after the day on which the report under subsection (2) is laid, the **Prime** Minister must, on behalf of the Government of Canada, respond to the matters addressed by the report that are under the jurisdiction of Parliament by publishing an annual report on the state of Indigenous peoples that outlines the Government of Canada's plans for advancing reconciliation.

 ## Financial Report